apricote/Listory/README.md

 - `SENTRY_ENABLED`: **false**, Set to `true` to enable Sentry.
 - `SENTRY_DSN`: _Required_, but only if `SENTRY_ENABLED` is `true`.
 The [DSN](https://docs.sentry.io/product/sentry-basics/dsn-explainer/) for your Sentry project.

+#### Prometheus

+You can use Prometheus to track various metrics about your Listory deployment.

+The metrics will be exposed on the `/api/metrics` endpoint.
+Make sure that this endpoint is not publicly available in your deployment.

+- `PROMETHEUS_ENABLED`: **false**, Set to `true` to enable Prometheus Metrics.

 ## Development

 ### Configure Spotify API Access